 The symptoms produced by plants that are affected by pathogens vary depending upon the species of pathogen, host species, environment and climatic conditions.
-Some pathogens can cause rapid death of plants whilst others result in a slow, perennial decline in health.
+Some pathogens can cause rapid death of plants whilst other result in a slow, perennial decline in health.

-The City of Joondalup Pathogen Management Plan provides information and management recommendations to address species of the pathogens Phytophthora and Armillaria.
+The City of Joondalup Pathogen Management Plan provides information and management recommendations to address species of the pathogens Phytophthora and Armillaria only as these are the plant diseases that can have the greatest potential to impact negatively on the biodiversity values of the City.